ethereumclassic/ethereumclassic.github.io/content/blog/2023-02-08-the-principle-of-backward-compatibility-in-ethereum-classic/index.md

 Immutability in Ethereum Classic (ETC) means that accounts, balances and smart contracts cannot be modified except by holders of corresponding private keys by entering transactions according to protocol rules.

 Immutability and backward compatibility are like two sides of the same coin: Immutability is a feature in space and time, but looking forward, as it promises that things that are done today should not be modified by third parties in the future.
-Backward compatibility is also a feature in space and time, but looking backward, as it promises that trusted third parties should not break today what users have done in the past.
+Backward compatibility is also a feature in space and time, but looking backward, as it promises that third parties should not break today what users have done in the past.

 Space relates to place and geography.
 It means that anyone, anywhere in the world, should be able to have access permissionlessly and without censorship to their money, smart contracts, and dapps.
 Time means that accounts, balances, transactions, and dapps entered in the present or the past should be immutable and no changes of the protocol in the future should break them or stop them from working.